Like any business, payroll companies need to make a profit. But where does this profit come from?

 Payroll service firms can also charge fees for extras like tailoring the format of reports generated with your payroll information.
 Almost all firms will accept a format that you suggest, if you can provide it on software that is compatible with their own.

-The more insight you have on the profit source of payroll providers, the better you can choose an appropriate provider.
+We are not advocating eliminating profits for a payroll provider.
+That would be absurd.
+However, the more insight you have on the profit source of payroll providers, the better you can choose an appropriate vendor.
 Done wisely, you can save some money and then re-invest your savings back into your own business.